Corvette C3 Special Editions

 1978 Limited Edition Pace Car Replica

-The Pace Car Replica had a standard 350 cu in L48 engine (185 hp) and an optional 350 cu in L82 engine (220 hp) was available.
-Transmission options were also the same as other 1978 Corvettes, either a three-speed automatic or a four-speed manual.
+The Pace Car Replica came standard with the 350 cu in L48 V8 engine (185 hp), while the optional 350 cu in L82 V8 (220 hp) was also available.
+Transmission options mirrored those of other 1978 Corvettes: either a three-speed automatic or a four-speed manual.
+Several popular accessories, normally optional on standard models, were included as standard equipment, such as removable glass roof panels (T-tops), aluminum wheels, and sport mirrors.

 Pace Car Replicas were given a special serial number, so the eighth digit of the VIN is a 9 instead of 4 in regular production, which helps to determine if the car is genuine or possibly a replica clone.
 The Corvette C3 decoder recognizes and reports whether the requested VIN number is a Pace Car Replica.